Editor's Note: Steve Chapman is on vacation. The following column was originally published in June 2006.

 The lawsuit says KFC's continued use of partially hydrogenated oil is "outrageous" and betrays the company's "evil motive, intent to injure, ill will" and other nasty traits.
 It argues that KFC "recklessly puts its customers at risk of a Kentucky Fried Coronary."
 CSPI also claims that a panel commissioned by the federal Institute of Medicine "concluded that the only safe level of trans fat in the diet is zero."

 I asked one member of the panel, Tufts University nutrition science professor Alice Lichtenstein, if that is an accurate summary of its findings.
 "No," she replied.
 What the report concluded, she said, is that "consumption should be as low as possible because there's no human requirement for trans fat.
+That's different."
+Saying we don't need trans fat to sustain life is a long way from saying the tiniest exposure could be lethal.

 Lichtenstein favors a phaseout of hydrogenated oils, but she is careful not to overstate their dangers.
 Despite the effect of trans fat on bad cholesterol, she says, there is no data on whether it raises the risk of heart disease.